Preparing Laptops and Lab Computers

 "A quality that included the essential human virtue; compassion and humanity. there is a need for understanding not vengance, ubuntu is not victimization"

-Indeed you need to have a all these to go through Ubuntu install and setup.
+have a all these to go through Ubuntu install and setup.
 A

 little bit of luck is what anybody can really aspire for.
 There was a time when I installed ubuntu and messed up with my windows and anybody going through such situation knows to aspire for infinite compassion and humility.